clarence23/TBAG_Clarence/README.md

 * You can fight, steal, or put him to sleep.
 * Dave's weakness is 'cheese', which you need, to win a fight.
 * You can temporarily put Dave to sleep using 'sleeping powder'.
+* You can only steal after he falls asleep or you will easily get caught!
 * After putting him to sleep you will regain options (between fight, steal or put him to sleep again) but be at alert, you can only put him to sleep once, if you type the wrong item or same item again you will get caught!

 Bob (The Thief):